Prerequisites

 To fetch detailed results for a specific quiz:

-Replace {quizId} with the actual quiz ID from your Doozy dashboard.
+{quizId} with the actual quiz ID from your Doozy dashboard.

 Handling Pagination